PardisGhooshchi/AppiumTestForAPC/README.md

 ## Information

-You can run the project by using testng.xml file.
+You can run the project by using the testng.xml file.

 Three test cases are automated: Add favorite restaurant, Search restaurant title ,and Send feedback